Star Trek (2009 film): Sound effects

-The sound effects were designed by Star Wars veteran Ben Burtt.
+The sound effects were designed by Star Wars sound designer Ben Burtt.
 Whereas the phaser blast noises from the television series were derived from The War of the Worlds (1953), Burtt made his phaser sounds more like his blasters from Star Wars, because Abrams' depiction of phasers were closer to the blasters' bullet-like fire, rather than the steady beams of energy in previous Star Trek films.
 Burtt reproduced the classic photon torpedo and warp drive sounds: he tapped a long spring against a contact microphone, and combined that with cannon fire.
 Burtt used a 1960s oscillator to create a musical and emotional hum to the warping and transporting sounds.

 Music

 Michael Giacchino, Abrams' most frequent collaborator, composed the music for Star Trek.
 He kept the original theme by Alexander Courage for the end credits, which Abrams said symbolized the momentum of the crew coming together.
 Giacchino admitted personal pressure in scoring the film, as "I grew up listening to all of that great [Trek] music, and that's part of what inspired me to do what I'm doing [...]
 You just go in scared.
 You just hope you do your best.
 It's one of those things where the film will tell me what to do."
 Scoring took place at the Sony Scoring Stage with a 107-piece orchestra and 40-person choir.
 An erhu, performed by Karen Han, was used for the Vulcan themes.
 A distorted recording was used for the Romulans.
 Varèse Sarabande, the record label responsible for releasing albums of Giacchino's previous scores for Alias, Lost, Mission: Impossible III, and Speed Racer, released the soundtrack for the film on May 5.
 The music for the theatrical trailers were composed by Two Steps from Hell.